Kentucky Residential Lease Agreement

 Kentucky Lease Agreement Disclosures

-These disclosures, governed by Kentucky’s Uniform Residential Landlord and Tenant Act (URLTA), are required for some or all residential lease agreements:
+These disclosures, governed by Kentucky’s Uniform Residential Landlord and Tenant Act (URLTA), are required for residential lease agreements:

 Disclosure Applicable to